 85% of companies use video marketing as a digital marketing tool.
 This makes sense considering 69% of consumers claim they prefer learning about new products and services by watching short videos.

 From traditional ads to explainers, videos perform on social media and receive higher engagement than all other forms of content.
-Below are the most popular types utilized in eCommerce video marketing.
+Below are the most popular video types utilized in eCommerce video marketing.

 Demo videos illustrate how products work by demonstrating them in action.
 Compelling demo videos let viewers know why they should purchase a product and provide a context for them to assess their features.
-In many ways, today’s demo videos are less aggressive than traditional sales videos.
+In many ways, today’s product videos are less aggressive than traditional sales videos.

 Nespresso provides an excellent example of a high-quality eCommerce video production.
 If you do create demo videos, then make sure to describe the product and its components, as well as how it provides a solution, i.e., works.

-These videos communicate an eCommerce company’s vision and mission and provide an in-depth exploration of the people and values that steer a company.
+These product videos communicate an eCommerce company’s vision and mission and provide an in-depth exploration of the people and values that steer a company.
 They’re usually advertisements, miniseries, or mini-documentaries.

 For example, Apple’s video about data privacy communicates its stance on increasing public concern while indirectly marketing its brand.
 The aim here is to monetize on positive association rather than blatant self-promotion.